 Good in Theory?

-It’s not without its downsides though.
-Because of the anonymity, there is no benefit to trading away actually good Pokemon, so chances are you’ll be receiving junk most of the time.
+Wonder Trade is not without its downsides though.
+Because of the anonymity, there is no benefit to trading away actually good Pokémon, so chances are you'll be receiving junk most of the time.
 Think of it like the GTS, where people just want to get rid of their Pikipek and Yungoos.

-However, as they say, somebody’s junk can be somebody else’s treasure.
-Perhaps this junk is a Pokemon you don’t yet own.
-Or maybe it’s a reject Pokemon from somebody’s breeding project that you can incorporate into your own breeding project.
+However, as they say, somebody's junk can be somebody else's treasure.
+Perhaps this junk is a Pokémon you don't yet own.
+Or maybe it's a reject Pokémon from somebody's breeding project that you can incorporate into your own breeding project.
 Or if it's literally junk, hopefully you didn't send anything too valuable...

-Even if you do miraculously get something good, that’s when your alarm bells should be ringing.
-While there are some very kind people in the world, the chances of you getting a shiny Pokemon or Level 100 6 IV Pokemon for real is astronomically slim.
+Even if you do miraculously get something good, that's when your alarm bells should be ringing.
+While there are some very kind people in the world, the chances of you getting a shiny Pokémon or Level 100 Pokemon with 6 perfect IVs with no strings attached is astronomically slim.

-If you’re intending to participate in official competitions, we recommend not using Pokemon obtained from Wonder Trade.
-Instead, try to use your own Pokemon or Pokemon traded from people you actually know.
+If you're intending to participate in official competitions, we strongly advise not using Pokémon obtained from Wonder Trade.
+Instead, try to use your own Pokémon or Pokémon traded from people you actually know.
 Despite what the company says, breeding Pokémon from unknown origins is fine so long as it doesn't have impossible traits.